SMALL GROUP. BIG EXPERIENCE.

 Birds of Prey including Osprey, Kites, Hawks, Eagles, Harriers and Falcons.
 Five different pigeons and doves have been recorded and of course the famous Red-Tailed Black Cockatoo.
 We have great sightings of Black Cockatoos at the Wetlands and on the road into Mareeba Wetlands.
 Parrots including Lorikeets, Rosellas & Red Wing Parrots.
 With 9 different varieties of Cuckoos, Koels and Coucals not to mention a great location if you wish to see owls; five different species, 3 different Frogmouths and Night jars.

 One to look out for is the fascinating Great Bowerbird, a delight to watch.
-The open savannah and eucalypt habitats within the Mareeba Wetlands give great opportunities to observe Finches, Fairy Wrens and Mannikins.
-The Wetlands is also famous for the Gouldian Finch program.
+The open savannah and eucalypt habitats within the wetlands give great opportunities to observe Finches, Fairy Wrens and Mannikins.

 - Passionate interpretive guide